Wednesday, October 13, 2010

 A PANEL DOES MENTION LA COMMUNE AND THE FIGHTING, BUT...

-ERRORS, IRRELEVANT DATA AND BEING HIDDEN AWAY CANCEL THAT HONESTY
+IT CONTAINS ERRORS, IRRELEVANT DATA AND IS HIDDEN AWAY

 History of Paris